mobxjs/mobx-react-lite/README.md

 Secondly, when using MobX based side effects, you typically don't want to re-create them after each rendering, so make sure to pass in an empty array `[]` as deps to `useEffect`.

-This will yield the same limitation as when using `useStore`: changes to props used by the side-effect won't be picked up automatically, so don't refer to them directly.
+This will yield the same limitation as when using `useLocalStore`: changes to props used by the side-effect won't be picked up automatically, so don't refer to them directly.
 Instead, leverage `useAsObservableSource` again:

 ```typescript
 function Counter({ prefix }) {